Arksine/moonraker/docs/web_api.md

 If network information is not available then the `network` field will contain an empty object.

+If the system reports cpu usage at `/proc/stat` then the `system_cpu_usage` field will contain an object with cpu usage data.
+The `cpu` field of this object reports total cpu usage, while each `cpuX` field is usage per core.

 The `websocket_connections` field reports the number of active websockets currently connected to moonraker.